MikFuentes/Management_Mayhem/README.md

 ## Build Instructions:
 These instructionsa are for compiling the game's source code!

-If you want ot just
+If you want to just play the game, use the link above!

 ### System Requirements
 - Windows 7/8/10